Charter Schools Program State Educational Agencies (SEA) Grant

 Also Known As: Charter Schools, Public Charter Schools Program, CSP

-The Secretary awards grants to State Educational Agencies (SEAs) on a competitive basis to enable them to conduct charter school programs in their States.
-SEA’s use their CSP funds to award subgrants to non-SEA eligible applicants in their State.
+The Secretary awards grants to SEAs on a competitive basis to enable them to conduct charter school programs in their States.
+SEAs use their CSP funds to award subgrants to non-SEA eligible applicants in their State.
 These subgrants are used for two primary purposes: (1) planning, program design, and initial implementation of new charter schools; and (2) dissemination of information, including best practices, by charter schools open at least three consecutive years with demonstrated success in several areas, as specified by statute.